Muscles of hip region (part 1)

 Innervation: inferior gluteal nerve (L5 - S2).

-Blood supply: inferior and superior gluteal arteries.
+Blood supply: inferior gluteal artery and superior gluteal artery.

 Gluteus medius

-The gluteus medius is one of the three paired gluteal muscles and it is situated beneath the gluteus maximus.
+The gluteus medius muscle is one of the three paired gluteal muscles and it is situated beneath the gluteus maximus.

 Action: abduction of the thigh; anterior fibers provide internal rotation of the thigh; posterior fibers are responsible for external rotation of the thigh.
 Also, it stabilizes the pelvis.